IlkomUNJ/convex-hull-assignment-samurai0320/README.md

 3. can you fixed the code
 4. jelaskan eror ini
 5. tolong jelaskan algoritma yang ada di gambar diatas
+6. can you fix this slow hull algorithm
+7. can you implement it?
+8. can you apply it to my code

 # Collaboration usage
 Explain how you are ***using others*** to complete the assignment in this section.
 Are they simply copying, learn the ideas, learn how to adapt the AI or anything involving the process.
 State the people if any & Please be elaborate.
 Declare self tought if you solved this by yourself.